Amalfi Coast in Winter: 15 Things to Do + Seasonal Tips

 1. From Naples: Sorrento, Positano, and Amalfi (full-day tour!)

-2. From Rome: Pompeii, Amalfi Coast, and Positano Day Trip
+2. From Rome: Pompeii, Amalfi Coast, and Positano day trip

 ⛵ Best experiences and tours on the Amalfi Coast:

-2. Pasta and Tiramisu Cooking Class with Wine (in Positano)
+2. Pasta and tiramisu cooking class with wine (in Positano)

-3. Agerola: Path of the Gods Guided Hiking Tour (also good in winter!)
+3. Agerola: Path of the Gods guided hiking tour (also good in winter!)

 🛌 Recommended Amalfi Coast accommodation:

-1. Casa Monticello (Positano- has stunning terrace!)
+1. Casa Monticello (Positano- has a stunning terrace!)

 🚗 Looking for the best way to get around the Amalfi Coast?
 Click here to check rental car rates for Italy!

-Winter on the Amalfi Coast is not usually on many bucket lists, but we think it should be!
+Winter on the Amalfi Coast is not usually on many bucket lists, but I think it should be!
 While some things shut for winter, many establishments don’t – and you can visit with far fewer people!

 This guide will detail the top things to do on the Amalfi Coast in winter, including some great day trips and more.